 - What kind of data types will be involved?
 If you migrate data between different databases, such as an SQL database to an Oracle one, you will need schema conversion capabilities to successfully execute your DB migration project.

 2. Assessing the Data

 This step involves a more granular assessment of the data you want to migrate.
-You would want to profile your source data and define data quality rules to remove inconsistencies, duplicate values, or incorrect information.
+You would like to profile your source data and define data quality rules to remove inconsistencies, duplicate values, or incorrect information.
 Data profiling at an early stage of migration will help you mitigate the risk of delays, budget overruns, and even complete failures.
-You will also be able to define data quality rules to validate your data and improve its quality and accuracy resulting in efficient DB migration.
+You will also be able to define data quality rules to validate your data and improve its quality and accuracy, resulting in efficient DB migration.